Jason English Enters World 24 Hour Italy

 The Solo Pit Row Area

 The Solo Pit Row Area is part of the course.
 All riders must pass through it every lap.
-It will be constructed so that all riders travel the same distance to go through it.
-Each rider will be allocated a 3m x 3m space where they can place their own support tent or hire a tent form the organisers.
+It will be designed so that all riders travel the same distance to go through it.
+Each rider will be allocated a 3m x 3m space where they can place their own support tent or hire a tent from the organisers.
 All tent fittings, including ropes and pegs, must be within the allocated area.
 Access to the Solo Pit Row Area is by pass, which will only be given to riders, helpers (maximum 3 per rider), officials and media.

 There will be basic cooking and food storage facilities within the Solo Pit Row Area.
 These are for use only in supporting the solo riders.